0Tristan0/Portfolio-Website/README.md

 # Portfolio-Website
-Personal porfolio website using HTML, CSS, JavaScript, and Blender for 3D animation.
+Personal portfolio website using HTML, CSS, JavaScript, and Blender for 3D animation.